Minor in History of Art and Visual Culture

 Distribution of Units

-In order to satisfy the HAVC minor requirements, students (excluding those enrolled in the BArch program) will use:
+To meet the HAVC minor requirements, students (excluding those enrolled in the BArch program) will use:

 - Existing 12 units of History of Art and Visual Culture requirements (incl.
 MH)